 If atoms have similar electronegativities of less than 0.5 units, they are nonpolar covalent.
 Atoms in a bond differing in electronegativity between 0.5 and 2 units are polar covalent, and those that differ by more than two units are ionic.

-The polarity of a molecule with two or more bonds geometry in which the dipole moments do not cancel each other.
+The molecule is classified as nonpolar that have two or more bonds with asymmetric geometry in which the dipole moments of its bonds do not cancel each other.

 Some general guidelines are useful to help determine the polarity of molecules.
-The following table is a guide to predict polarity.
+The following table below sub-topic is a guide to predict polarity.

 Rules to predict molecular polarity